-., ., Document: \square Administrative Plan (HP) \square ACOP (PH) \square Other Chapter Page Section Add (A) Delete (D) Change (C) Proposed Language (x) if proposed change requires training 4 9 4.II.G.
-D eligible will be maintained for three years.
-All applicants on the waiting list will be maintained in order of selection, according to preference, (Remove: and) date, and time of application receipt.
+Chapter Page Section Add (A) Delete (D) Change (C) Proposed Language (x) if proposed change requires training All applicants on the waiting list will be maintained in order of selection, according to preference, date, and time of application receipt.
 All applicants with equal preference will be maintained by date and time sequence.
-4 9 4.II.H SNRHA Policy When the Authority projects funding is available, families will be selected from the pre-application waiting list in their order of preference sequence, (Remove: and) time, and date of application.
+4 9 4.II.H SNRHA Policy When the Authority projects funding is available, families will be selected from the pre-application waiting list in their order of preference sequence, time, and date of application.
 Selections made for income targeting or targeted funding will be made as appropriate.
 When required, staff may skip clients on its waiting list to achieve its income targeting requirements for admission.
 4 12 4-II.K.
-A/D The (Remove: W) (Add: w)aiting (Remove: L) (Add: I)ist will be updated as needed to ensure all applicants and applicant information is current and timely.
+A/D The waiting list will be updated as needed to ensure all applicants and applicant information is current and timely.
 The waiting list will be purged bi-annually by a mailing to all applicants to ensure the waiting list is current and accurate.
 The mailing will ask for confirmation of continued interest.
 4 18 4.111.F A/D SNRHA system of preferences may select families either according to the date and time of application, or by a random selection process [24 CFR 982.207(c)].
-When selecting families from the waiting list SNRHA is required to use targeted funding to assist only those families who meet the specified criteria (Remove: and) SNRHA is not permitted to skip down the waiting list to a family who can afford to (Add: be) subsidize when there are not sufficient funds to subsidize the family at the top of the waiting list [24 CFR 982.204(d) and (e)].
-4 19 4-111.G. С Format with Bulletpoints.
+When selecting families from the waiting list SNRHA is required to use targeted funding to assist only those families who meet the specified criteria SNRHA is not permitted to skip down the waiting list to a family who can afford to be subsidize when there are not sufficient funds to subsidize the family at the top of the waiting list [24 CFR 982.204(d) and (e)].
+4 19 4-111.G. с Format with Bulletpoints.
+SNRHA will notify the family by first class mail when it is selected from the waiting list.
+The notice will inform the family of the following: